-Fortunately, the other cannabis-derived plant – industrial hemp – contains approximately zero THC, far less than .3%.
-Instead, hemp possesses substantial concentrations of cannabidiol (CBD).
+Fortunately, the other cannabis-derived plant – industrial hemp – contains approximately zero THC, typical around or less than .3%.
+Furthermore, hemp possesses substantial concentrations of cannabidiol (CBD).
 CBD is the property most often cited when discuss the medical and therapeutic applications of hemp.

 What does that mean, exactly?

-In a nutshell, CBD products won’t get users high.
-After taking a CBD-based product, there’ll be no munchies, no paranoia, and no sudden urge to listen to jazz music for 5 hours straight.
+In a nutshell, there is no high from CBD and hemp and you .
+After taking a CBD-based product, there will be no munchies, no paranoia, and no sudden urge to listen to jazz music for 5 hours straight.

-Research even claims that CBD contains more of the healing properties of the cannabis plant than marijuana.
-So, anybody seeking to improve their overall wellness without ‘tripping,’ will genuinely appreciate everything cannabidiol-based products bring to the table.
+Research even claims that CBD contains more of the healing properties than THC found in cannabis.
+So, anybody seeking to improve their overall wellness without the high will genuinely appreciate everything hemp-based products bring to the table.

-Now that we’ve dispelled the notion of CBD causing any inebriating effects, let’s take a deeper dive into this discussion:
+Now that we’ve dispelled the notion of CBD and hemp causing any inebriating effects, let’s take a deeper dive into this discussion:

 The subtle Magic of CBD Tea

-If CBD doesn’t get people high, then it’s fair to ponder how it makes users feel.
+If CBD and hemp doesn’t get people high, then it’s fair to ponder how it makes users feel.

-Experts and users have likened the aftermath of CBD consumption to that of a runner’s high.
+Experts and users have likened the effects of CBD consumption to that of a runner’s euphoria.